SashaNasonova/burnSeverity/README.md

 You can change the field names if you like, just make sure that you update lines 42 - 47 in main_PartB.py

 ## Part B
-    Change line 20 to the location of the scripts Change lines 33 - 35 to define root folder and location of the perimeter shapefile created in Part A Review/change lines 42-47 to match the field names in the shapefile created in Part A Select whether to export alternates (quicklook images of all available images), export data (NBR, dNBR, dNBR_scaled), or override.
+Change line 20 to the location of the scripts\
+Change lines 33 - 35 to define root folder and location of the perimeter shapefile created in Part A\
+Review/change lines 42-47 to match the field names in the shapefile created in Part A\
+Select whether to export alternates (quicklook images of all available images), export data (NBR, dNBR, dNBR_scaled), or override \
 Default is:
     export_alt = True
     export_data = False
     override = False

 Override can be used if you already know which image dates you want to use.
 The script will accept a dictionary of pre- and post-fire image dates along with the sensor (S2, L8 or L9).
 It can also be used for reruns if the first attempt isn't satisfactory.